mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 an Imperial Reserve, the Emperor does use it as a solemn refuge from time-to-time in order to get away from the stresses of managing an empire.
-Much of the world’s infrastructure has fallen into ruin and is being reclaimed by native flora and the elements.
+Much of the world's infrastructure has fallen into ruin and is being reclaimed by native flora and the elements.
 The major Imperial retreat is the central palace and surrounding government buildings, poised on a sheer cliff overlooking a scum-choked sea; much of the surrounding city is also in ruin.
-An obsidian fortress has been built for the Emperor on one of Onon’s mid- size mountains, overlooking a wide basalt plain.
+An obsidian fortress has been built for the Emperor on one of Onon's mid- size mountains, overlooking a wide basalt plain.
 Its stark vistas and noxious black cloud cover make it an excellent place for brooding and deep contemplation.